Hummus: nutritional facts

 Overall, hummus contain up to 200 calories for 100g, and a large hummus portion may contain up to 300 grams.
 True, not really dietary in the regular sense.
 On the other hand, it makes you really satiated, without increasing glucose levels in your blood that much (Gthe lycemic Index, GI, is 10-15).
 So for most people hummus is a healthy, calorie-worthy choice.

 Hummus also contains lots of crucial nutrients, most of which come from the tahini BTW.
 It has a high content of important minerals like Manganese, Copper and Sodium, and also some Calcium, Iron, Magnesium and Zinc.
-It is relatively reach in Vitamin C and B6 and also contain vitamin E, K, Folate and Thiamin.
+It is relatively rich in Vitamin C and B6 and also contain vitamin E, K, Folate and Thiamin.

 Hummus also contain about 20 essential Amino Acids, including large dosages of Tryptophan,